-Your main source of practical information (application procedure, language requirements, deadlines, etc.) is the general UT website for Exchange students.
+Your main source of practical information (application procedure, language requirements, deadlines, academic year, block and semester dates, etc.) is the general UT website for Exchange students.

 Your main source of content information is the 'Faculty of Engineering Technology (ET)' website for exchange students, including this FAQ.

 An additional source of content information is the Faculty Exchange Coordinator.
 The email-address to use is 'Exchange-ET@utwente.nl', rather than her personal address.